-The Achievement Indicator reflects how a school's students are doing at meeting the state's proficiency goal: the percentage of students proficient or advanced on Colorado's standardized assessments.
+The Achievement Indicator reflects how a school's students are doing at meeting the state's proficiency.
+The Gaps Indicator measures the academic progress of historically disadvantaged student subgroups and goal: the percentage of students proficient or advanced on Colorado's standardized assessments.
 This Indicator includes results from CSAP and CSAPA (Reading, Writing, Math and Science), and Lectura and Escritura.